 Jessica Wolgast CTRI, Program Coordinator.
 She has a Bachelor's degree in Equine Facility Management and Administration and is a passionate horsewoman.
 She found the Shane Center in 2007 as a college intern and began teaching in 2010.
 Since then, she has achieved Level 2 in the Parelli Savvy System and has become an official PATH Instructor Mentor.
 When not horsing around, she enjoys being a very busy wife and mother and mucking about in her garden.

 Laura Alcantara, CTRI, grew up riding horses on her family's horse farm in NJ.
 She was an active participant in 4-H throughout her childhood.
 She enjoyed training and competing in Jumpers and especially Dressage, and earned her bronze medal riding award from the USDF.
 She graduated from Rutgers University with her Masters in Education in 2013.
-Laura recently completed the new CTRI certification process and is excited to be the newest instructor at the Shane Center.
+Laura completed the new CTRI certification process in 2020 and loves being a part of the amazing Shane Center instructor staff!

 Katrinka Orr, Facility Manager and StableMates Instructor, graduated from Otterbein College, Westerville, Ohio with a Bachelor’s of Science in both Equine Science and Stable Management in 1990.
 She is a passionate horsewoman and advocate of children.
 She has been involved with Knox County 4-H for the past 20 years as an advisor and parent.
 She has been a part of The Shane Center in various capacities since its inception in 1993.